 - 1 tablespoon smoked paprika

 - 2 teaspoon cayenne (adjust the amount depending on your spice level)

 - 2 teaspoon red pepper flakes

 - Round 1- Check that all clams are closed.
 If clams aren't closed, gently tap on the shell with your finger to see if they close.
 If they do not close, discard.
 In large bowl or clean kitchen sink, fill with water.
 Add salt and agitate the water by giving a swirl.
 Gently place clams in salted water for 20 minutes.
 Remove clams with hands and place in an empty clean bowl or other side of the sink if you have a double-bowl kitchen sink.
 Pour dirty water out of 1st bowl or if using sink, drain water from sink and replace with clean water and salt.

-- Round 2 - Repeat Round 1 by soaking clams for another 20 minutes in fresh salted water and lifting them out again with your hands and place in the clean side of the sink or bowl.
+- Round 2 - Repeat Round 1 by soaking clams for another 20 minutes in fresh salted water and lifting them out again with your hands and place into the clean side of the sink or bowl.

 - Round 3 - Repeat Round 1 again but this time gently scrub the clam shells with a chemical-free scrub brush.
 Lift the clams out of the water again with your hands and place into the clean side of the sink/bowl.
 Then, give a final rinse.